-In recent years, many older buildings in Bucharest, Romania’s capital, have been demolished to make room for new developments.
+In recent years, many older buildings in Romania’s capital have been demolished to make room for new developments.
 The MORA Residential Building is an attempt to reverse this trend by creating an apartment complex that helps meet the needs of the growing city while continuing the “elegance and nobility” of the city’s historic architecture.

 The façades are clad entirely in Vratza limestone, giving the building a monolithic appearance.
 From a distance, deeply recessed windows and angled terraces seem to have been carved into this massive stone block like sculptural reliefs.
-On closer inspection, the true materiality of the façade is revealed, as the architect’s explain: “the detailing of the façade, like corner details and vertical and horizontal edges, are all designed to show that it is just a stone facade, a light coat, and not a massive structural setup.”
+Upon closer inspection, the true materiality of the façade is revealed, as the architect’s explain: “the detailing of the façade, like corner details and vertical and horizontal edges, are all designed to show that it is just a stone facade, a light coat, and not a massive structural setup.”

 Stone cladding by Hofmann Naturstein

 Ulm’s new synagogue and Jewish community center is situated on a historically significant site, near where the former synagogues had been destroyed during Kristallnacht, or the Night of Broken Glass, along with thousands of other Jewish-owned storefronts, schools and homes.

 For the most part, the building’s limestone-clad façades are somber and introspective.
 Special care was taken to create tight joints between the stone elements with limestone-colored mortar filling the gaps, creating a uniform surface with relatively few openings.
 However, at the south-east corner — pointing in the direction of Jerusalem — the façade is perforated by a tessellated pattern of openings which illuminate the main worship space.
 Each of these 600 Star-of-David-shaped openings was cut into the limestone before installation using a high-pressure water jet.